Egerton Ryerson

 Adolphus Egerton Ryerson (24 March 1803 – 19 February 1882) was a Canadian educator, author, editor, and Methodist minister who was a prominent contributor to the design of the Canadian public school system.
+Ryerson is considered to be the founder of the Ontario public school system.

-A renowned advocate against Christian sectarianism and control of Upper Canada by the wealthy Anglican elite, Ryerson staunchly opposed Clergy Reserves and promoted a system of free public education in Canada.
+An advocate against Christian sectarianism and control of Upper Canada by the wealthy Anglican elite, Ryerson staunchly opposed Clergy Reserves and promoted a system of free public education in Canada.
 Conversely, Ryerson was passionate about Christianization, favouring missionary work and protesting the removal of the Bible from Ontario schools.

 Following his time as a missionary to the Mississaugas of the Credit River, Ryerson became founding editor of The Christian Guardian, and the first principal of Victoria College.
-He was appointed as the first Chief Superintendent of Education for Upper Canada by Governor General Sir Charles Metcalfe in 1844, where he supported reforms such as creating school boards, making textbooks more uniform, and making education free.
+He was appointed as Chief Superintendent of Education for Upper Canada by Governor General Sir Charles Metcalfe in 1844, where he supported reforms such as creating school boards, making textbooks more uniform, and making education free.
 His extensive contributions to early education in Ontario led to him being memorialized with statues, and in the naming of several institutions and places in Ontario.

-His 1847 Report On Industrial Schools to the government of Canada, and his writings on education, influenced the design and methods of the Canadian Indian residential school system.
-Now recognized as a form of cultural genocide, Ryerson's role in the design of the system has led to the removal of statues of him, sometimes by protesters.
-This has been followed by the removal of his name from institutions, parks and places.
-In April 2022, Ryerson University, on the site of his Normal School, was renamed to Toronto Metropolitan University as an act of reconciliation.
+Ryerson was consulted by the founders of the Indian residential school system.
+However, he was not directly involved in founding or running of the residential school system, and predeceased its creation.

 Early years

 Ryerson was born on 24 March 1803 in Charlotteville Township, Upper Canada, to Joseph Ryerson (1761–1854), a United Empire Loyalist, a Lieutenant in the Prince of Wales' American Volunteers from Passaic County, New Jersey, and Sarah Mehetable Ryerson (née Stickney).
 He was one of six brothers – George, Samuel, William, John, and Edwy.
-Samuel was the only one of Egerton's brothers to not enter the Methodist ministry.
+Samuel was the only one of Egerton's brothers not to enter the Methodist ministry.